biocore/burrito/README.rst

 burrito
 =======

-Python framework for wrapping and controlling command-line applications.
+burrito, canonically pronounced *boar-eee-toe*, is a Python framework for wrapping and controlling command-line applications.

 Installation
 ------------